mongodb/specifications/source/crud/crud.rst

      *
      * Possible read concern levels are "local", "available", "majority" and "linearizable".
      *
-     * For servers >= 4.2, readConcern cannot be set to "majority" in an aggregation command that includes
+     * For servers >= 4.2, readConcern cannot be set to "linearizable" in an aggregation command that
-     * an $out stage.
+     * includes an $out stage.
      *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */